RTEMS/rtems-docs/eng/vc-users.rst

   git branch -r

-We can check out one of those remote branches (e.g. rtems-4.10 branch) using the command:
+We can check out one of those remote branches (e.g. rtems-@rtems-ver-major@.@rtems-ver-minor@ branch) using the command:

 .. code-block:: shell

-  git checkout -b rtems410 origin/4.10
+  git checkout -b rtems@rtems-ver-major@@rtems-ver-minor@ origin/@rtems-ver-major@.@rtems-ver-minor@

-This will create a local branch named "rtems410", containing the rtems-4.10 release, that will track the remote branch "rtems-4-10-branch" in origin (https://gitlab.rtems.org/rtems/rtos/rtems.git).
+This will create a local branch named "rtems@rtems-ver-major@@rtems-ver-minor@", containing the rtems-@rtems-ver-major@.@rtems-ver-minor@ release, that will track the remote branch "rtems-@rtems-ver-major@.@rtems-ver-minor@-branch" in origin (https://gitlab.rtems.org/rtems/rtos/rtems.git).
 The ``git branch`` command prints a list of the current local branches, indicating the one currently checked out.